sbstjn/jwkserve/README.md

 > A fake authentication service to speed up local development for JWT consumers.

-**Use Case:** When building applications with JWT authentication based on JWKS, it can be annoying to run real integration tests, especially locally or in pipelines, because it involves using an existing identity provider.
-Using `jwkserve` you can easily generate JWT access tokens (for any combination of claims) and serve the JWKS relevant URL endpoints for easy integration.
+I've been building applications with JWT authentication based on JWKS, and I've found it's annoying to run real integration tests, especially locally or in pipelines, because it involves using an existing identity provider.
+That's why I built `jwkserve` — it lets you easily generate JWT access tokens (for any combination of claims) and serves the JWKS endpoints you need for easy integration.

 Available as [sbstjn/jwkserve on DockerHub](https://hub.docker.com/r/sbstjn/jwkserve).

 ## Common JWKS Flow

-When validating a JWT access token using JWKS per [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517):
+When validating a JWT access token using JWKS per [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517), here's what typically happens:

 * Verify the token contains two period separators
 * Split the token into `Header.Payload.Signature` values